-In addition to providing an objective measure of service skills, sales ability and reliability, the assessment also can be used as an interviewing tool.
+In addition to providing an objective measure of an individual's ability to be safety conscious, the W.S.A. can also be used as an interviewing tool.
 Specifically, you can follow up with interview questions to probe the applicant's responses to specific assessment questions.
 This exercise could help you uncover hidden behavioral tendencies.

-Research consistently has shown that the C.S.A. is an accurate predictor of an individual's service skills, sales ability and reliability (see Validity and Reliability section).
-Incorporating this assessment into your hiring process should significantly increase the accuracy of your hiring decisions, and as a result, provide a more effective and cost-efficient way to build your customer-oriented team.
+Research has consistently shown that the W.S.A. scale is an accurate predictor of an individual's safety attitudes.
+Incorporating this assessment into your hiring process should significantly increase the accuracy of your hiring decisions, and as a result, provide a more effective and cost-efficient way to build your safety-conscious team.

-Description of the C.S.A.
+Description of the W.S.A.

-The C.S.A. provides a reliable measurement of three important work-related abilities (i.e., service ability, sales ability and reliability).
-Research has shown that this assessment should significantly help you identify and hire service-oriented individuals who have the ability to sell your products and services, and can be counted on to get the job done.
-The C.S.A. consists of 60 questions with a strongly agree/strongly disagree answer format.
-Although the assessment is untimed, most individuals complete it in less than 20 minutes.
+The W.S.A. provides a reliable measurement of an individual's attitudes toward safety.
+Research has shown that this assessment should significantly help you identify and hire safety-oriented employees.
+The W.S.A. scale consists of 20 questions with a strongly agree/strongly disagree answer format.
+Although the assessment is untimed, most people complete it in less than 4 minutes.

-The questions that assess each trait were developed based on information gathered from interviews with human resource professionals and managers in different industries, and from an extensive review of the psychological literature about personality measurement.
-Each question was written specifically with the employment environment in mind, unlike most other clinically based personality assessment instruments.
-Assessments designed specifically for the employment setting are generally viewed by applicants as more job-relevant (face valid) than those developed for clinical assessment and, therefore, are less likely to be questioned in terms of their relevance to the position in question.
+The W.S.A. questions were developed based on information gathered from interviews with human resources professionals and managers in different industries, and from an extensive review of the psychological literature on personality measurement.
+Each question was written specifically with the employment environment in mind, unlike most other "clinically based" personality assessment instruments.
+Assessments designed specifically for the employment setting are viewed by applicants as more job-relevant (face valid) than those developed for clinical assessment and therefore are less likely to be questioned in terms of their relevance to the position in question.